 The Town + Gown of Geneseo

 Welcome to Geneseo - Livingston County’s Seat and home to the State University of New York at Geneseo.
 Geneseo offers a quality of life that perfectly balances rural and urban living.
 You will find our unique historic community nestled in stunning landscapes, productive farms, and scenic waterways.
 It is the center of commerce, government, social interaction, entertainment, and education in the County.
-It’s here that residents meet, shop, access services, dine and share ideas – in the same historic buildings and public spaces that have hosted these activities for generations.
+It’s here that residents meet, shop, access services, dine, and share ideas – in the same historic buildings and public spaces that have hosted these activities for generations.
 Students from all points of the globe interact with locals.

 The presence of SUNY Geneseo in the downtown district presents a significant opportunity.
-Because of its close proximity to the Main Street district, SUNY Geneseo is integral to the success of the village, and efforts are continually made to advance mutually beneficial programs that integrate students into community life.
+Because of its proximity to the Main Street district, SUNY Geneseo is integral to the success of the village, and efforts are continually made to advance mutually beneficial programs that integrate students into community life.
 Geneseo's Center for Integrative Learning facilitates creative partnerships between the college and the community.
 Through this partnership, past projects have included students in communications courses researching and evaluating the promotional initiatives of several local attractions.
 Student interns have worked closely with community groups to market and staff downtown events and produced community newsletters to promote events throughout the county.
-The School of Business has introduced a comprehensive program in entrepreneurship including an incubator program where students grow their own businesses.
+The School of Business has introduced a comprehensive program in entrepreneurship including an incubator program where students grow their businesses.
 The retention of young professionals as they graduate is important to the economic vitality of Geneseo and Livingston County.

 The downtown area of Geneseo which encompasses the area surrounding the college campus is where approximately 70% of the village’s population resides and a location that attracts visitors year-round including faculty, staff, parents, and alumni.
 The college is a major economic driver and its 5,700 graduate and undergraduate students inject a healthy dose of commerce, vitality, and social and artistic expression into the community.
 Geneseo’s traditional and historic Main Street district borders the college to the east.
-This mixed-use district is home to restaurants, retail, and upper floor residential with ample open space for patrons.
+This mixed-use district is home to restaurants, retail, and upper-floor residential with ample open space for patrons.
 Commercial and residential space in downtown Geneseo has a vacancy rate that is regularly below 5%, illustrating the demand for real estate in this district.

 Court Street runs along the northern border of the campus.
-It is anchored on one end by the County Government Center which brings hundreds of employees and the public to the downtown district on a daily basis.
+It is anchored on one end by the County Government Center which brings hundreds of employees and the public to the downtown district daily.
 Route 63 borders the campus to the west and is lined by developable farmland with future potential to house mixed-use development including office and commercial space and townhomes or multi-family structures which could provide more flexible, limited maintenance housing for empty nesters as they retire or young professionals.

 Geneseo’s downtown district is extremely accessible and within a 20-mile radius of every town and village in Livingston County.
 I-390, western New York’s only north-south expressway runs through Geneseo, making it easy to access for our rural neighbors to the south and the north.
 Geneseo’s population continues to increase and vacancy rates remain low.
 The entire Village of Geneseo is realistically walkable and certainly bikeable to the identified downtown district, providing a regular customer base of 8000+ people.
 Several public services, major employers, and tourism attractions in the area are also responsible for bringing additional traffic into the downtown district daily.
-Due to its character and location in relation to major transportation routes, Geneseo is the primary downtown destination for Livingston County residents.
+Due to its character and location to major transportation routes, Geneseo is the primary downtown destination for Livingston County residents.
 The rural landscape of the towns and villages surrounding Geneseo makes it an easy and logical drive for the County’s 65,000 residents, as well as for those from neighboring communities in Wyoming County.

 Working with our office, the Village of Geneseo has seen significant investment since 2011.
 Design Guidelines have been developed and adopted to advise building renovations.
 More than $1.7 million in Livingston County Sign and Façade funds, New York Main Street Grant funds, and private matching funds have renovated 28% of Geneseo’s downtown building stock. $60,000 has been invested in streetscape enhancements, including the installation of pedestrian scale lighting along Main and Center Streets. $1.5 million was invested in a Main Street Infrastructure project including water, sewer, sidewalk, curbs and street rehabilitation.